MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/web-access/authorization-rules-and-security-features-of-windows-powershell-web-access.md

-3. This authorization rule allows a specific user access to one computer on the network to which they typically have access, with access to a specific session configuration that is scoped to the user'&trade;s typical scripting and cmdlet needs.
+3. This authorization rule allows a specific user access to one computer on the network to which they typically have access, with access to a specific session configuration that is scoped to the user's typical scripting and cmdlet needs.
 Type the following, and then press **Enter**.

    ```
    Add-PswaAuthorizationRule -UserName <domain\user | computer\user> `